jchapin/capitaltechnologyservices.github.io/_posts/2016-02-23-client-onboarding.md

 1. Sign up for Github
     1. Send all Github username to your project management contact.
-1. Sign up for a Hosting Accounts
+1. Sign up for Hosting Accounts
     1. Heroku
     1. Amazon Web Services
     1. Google Developers Account